upbound/docs/content/all-spaces/disconnected-spaces/oidc-configuration.md

+---
-### Configuring OIDC
+title: Configure OIDC
+weight: 200
+description: Configure OIDC in your Space
+---

-Upbound uses the Kubernetes [Structured Authentication Configuration][Structured Auth Config] format to define how to validate OIDC tokens that are presented to the API.
-This configuration is stored in a `ConfigMap`, and provided to the Upbound router component during installation via Helm.
+Upbound uses the Kubernetes [Structured Authentication Configuration][Structured Auth Config]  to validate OIDC tokens sent to the API.
+Upbound stores this configuration as a `ConfigMap` and authenticates with the Upbound router component during installation with Helm.

+This guide walks you through how to create and apply an authentication configuration to validate Upbound with an external identity provider.
+Each section focuses on a specific part of the configuration file.

-#### Creating the `AuthenticationConfiguration` file
+## Creating the `AuthenticationConfiguration` file

-Create a file called `config.yaml` containing an `Authenticationconfiguration`
+First, create a file called `config.yaml` with an `AuthenticationConfiguration` kind.
+The `AuthenticationConfiguration` is the initial authentication structure necessary for Upbound to communicate with your chosen identity provider.

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1beta1